 Rights of the Accused Student.
 A student accused of a violation of the Honor Code under Section II of this Instrument shall have the following rights:

 Information and Informed Choices.
-The right to examine this Instrument; to be advised of the charge, the character of the evidence against him or her, the alternatives for responding, the possible sanctions, their rights, and their responsibilities to appear for relevant proceedings; and to make choices of the
+The right to examine this Instrument; to be advised of the charge, the character of the evidence against the accused student (or “them”) the alternatives for responding, the possible sanctions, their rights, and their responsibilities to appear for relevant proceedings; and to make choices of the

 student’s own free will, including the choice to waive any rights provided by this Instrument after receiving an explanation of the possible consequences so long as any such waiver is made in writing.